Walter Ciszek: Early life and studies

-Ciszek was born on November 4, 1904, in the mining town of Shenandoah, Pennsylvania, to Polish immigrants Mary (Mika) and Martin Ciszek, who had emigrated to the United States in the 1890s from Galicia in Austria-Hungary.
+Ciszek was born on November 4, 1904, in the mining town of Shenandoah, Pennsylvania, to Polish immigrants Mary (Mika) and Martin Ciszek, who had emigrated to the US in the 1890s from Galicia in Austria-Hungary.
 A former street gang member, he shocked his family by deciding to become a priest.
-Ciszek entered the Jesuit novitiate in Poughkeepsie, New York in 1928.
+Ciszek entered the Jesuit novitiate in Hyde Park, New York in 1928.
 The following year, he volunteered to serve as a missionary to Russia, where the Bolshevik Revolution had taken place 12 years before.
 Christians were being openly persecuted there, and few believers had access to a priest.
 Pope Pius XI made an appeal to priests from around the world to go to Russia as missionaries.

-In 1934, Ciszek was sent to Rome to study theology and Russian, the history of Russia and liturgy at the Pontifical Russian College (or 'Russicum'), a Jesuit-run seminary established to train priests of the Russian Greek Catholic Church for missionary work in the Soviet Union and the Russian diaspora.
+In 1934, Ciszek was sent to Rome to study theology, Russian, the history of Russia and liturgy at the Pontifical Russian College (or 'Russicum'), a Jesuit-run seminary established to train priests of the Russian Greek Catholic Church for missionary work in the Soviet Union and the Russian diaspora.

 His fellow Russicum seminarians included Alexander Kurtna, a convert from Estonian Orthodoxy whom Ciszek referred to in his memoirs only by the codename "Misha".
-Following his expulsion by the Russicum's Rector in 1940, Kurtna worked, with only one interruption, between 1940 and 1944 as a translator for the Vatican's Congregation for the Eastern Churches.
-During those same years, Kurtna covertly spied for the Soviet NKVD, with devastating results for Walter Ciszek and many other underground priests and faithful.
-Kurtna, who was always loyal to the USSR, only started spying for Nazi Germany in 1943 because his handler, SS Obersturmbannführer Herbert Kappler, threatened otherwise to send Kurtna and his wife to a concentration camp.
-Kurtna, however, turned the tables on Kappler by stealing the codebooks from his office and passing them to the Soviets.
-Ironically, Kurtna and Ciszek met one another again in 1948 as fellow political prisoners in Norillag.
+Following his expulsion by the Russicum's rector in 1940, Kurtna worked, with only one interruption between 1940 and 1944, as a translator for the Vatican's Congregation for the Eastern Churches.
+At the same time, he spied for the Soviet NKVD, with devastating results for Ciszek and many other underground priests and faithful.
+Kurtna, who was loyal to the USSR, started spying for Nazi Germany in 1943 because his handler and Obersturmbannführer of the SS, Herbert Kappler, threatened to send him and his wife to a concentration camp.
+Kurtna however betrayed Kappler by stealing codebooks from his office and passing them to the Soviets.
+Kurtna and Ciszek met one another again in 1948 as fellow political prisoners in Norillag.

-In 1937, Ciszek was ordained a priest in the Byzantine Rite in Rome taking the name of Vladimir.
+In 1937, Ciszek was ordained a priest in the Byzantine Rite in Rome and took the name Vladimir.

 In 1938, Ciszek was sent to the Jesuit mission in Albertyn in eastern Poland.
-With the outbreak of World War II in 1939, the Soviet Union occupied eastern Poland and forced Ciszek to close his mission.
-Arriving in Lviv, he realized that it would be easy for a priest to enter the Soviet Union amid the streams of exiles going East.
+With the outbreak of World War II in 1939, the Soviet Union occupied eastern Poland and forced him to close his mission.
+Arriving in Lviv, he realized that it would be easy for a priest to enter the Soviet Union amid the streams of exiles going east.
 After securing the permission of Metropolitan Andrei Sheptytsky, he crossed the border in 1940 under the assumed identity of Władymyr Łypynski.
 With two of his fellow Jesuits, he traveled 2400 km by train to the logging town of Chusovoy, in the Ural Mountains.
-For one year, he worked as an unskilled logger while discreetly performing religious ministry at the same time.
+For one year, he worked as an unskilled logger while discreetly performing religious ministry.